MacSmithNZ/massageeden.co.nz/content/pricelist.md

 draft: false
 ---

-### April Promotion
+### May Promotion

-**Easter Bliss - 75 Minutes**
+**Lucky Mum - 75 Minutes**

-The Easter Bliss promotion includes a 75-minute massage session, which combines 60 minutes of deep tissue massage with an additional 15 minutes of foot massage.
-Deep tissue massage is an excellent way to relieve muscle tension and soothe sore spots, while foot massage helps to improve circulation and promote relaxation.
+The Lucky Mum promotion consists of a 45-minute aromatherapy massage, followed by a 30-minute mini facial.
+The treatment is designed to provide the ultimate relaxation experience for your mother, and leave her feeling pampered and rejuvenated.
+The promotion is available at a discounted price of $139, which is a significant saving from the usual price of $169.

 **[Book now](/schedule-an-appointment/)**